ISISComputingGroup/ibex_developers_manual/Lakeshore-372.md

 ### Connection details

 The lakeshore 372 is an ethernet device.
 By default it communicates on port 7777.
 All messages are terminated with `\r\n`.
+To connect to the device make sure it is in DHCP mode.

 ### PID settings